japila-books/spark-sql-internals/docs/expressions/spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md

 updateResult(): Unit
 ----

-NOTE: `updateResult` is part of link:spark-sql-Expression-ExecSubqueryExpression.adoc#updateResult[ExecSubqueryExpression Contract] to fill an Catalyst expression with a collected result from executing a subquery plan.
+NOTE: `updateResult` is part of spark-sql-Expression-ExecSubqueryExpression.md#updateResult[ExecSubqueryExpression Contract] to fill an Catalyst expression with a collected result from executing a subquery plan.

-`updateResult` requests <<plan, SubqueryExec>> physical plan to link:spark-sql-SparkPlan-SubqueryExec.adoc#executeCollect[execute and collect internal rows].
+`updateResult` requests <<plan, SubqueryExec>> physical plan to spark-sql-SparkPlan-SubqueryExec.md#executeCollect[execute and collect internal rows].

 `updateResult` sets <<result, result>> to the value of the only column of the single row or `null` if no row were collected.